Adopting Litmus from an existing pytest project #

 verify("output_voltage", dmm.measure_dc_voltage())

 The dmm fixture resolves to a connected DMM driver from your station YAML.
-The verify fixture resolves the limit (sidecar / marker / product spec / inline limit=), records the measurement to parquet, and raises LimitFailure if it's out of range.
+The verify fixture resolves the limit (sidecar / marker / part spec / inline limit=), records the measurement to parquet, and raises LimitFailure if it's out of range.

 Your existing tests keep running unmodified — pytest treats them as ordinary tests with no fixture dependencies on the Litmus surface.